 The Highlight of Our Punakha Trip - The Homestay

 After spending some good time at the bridge, we walked back to the Dzong, where our car was parked.
 Then Tashi and Thukten took us to the riverbanks where one could go rafting.
-We were not in the mood to go rafting, so we just spent some time on the riverbanks.
+After a day filled with travelling, we were not in the mood to go rafting, and decided to soak in the peace and tranquility of the ambiance by spending some time on the riverbanks with the few locals who were present.

 We were very tired so headed toward our homestay - Chimi Lhakhang Village Homestay.
 To be honest, when we had crossed the homestay earlier on our way to Chimi Lhakhang Temple, it did not look too interesting and this had Thukten worried that we may not like it.
 However, we were in for a surprise.
 What we saw from the road was the back of the house and the entrance was on the opposite side.
 It had a beautiful entrance and a large outdoor seating area.
 This homestay belongs to Dago Zam and App Sha.
 We not only had a comfortable stay here, but also made some good friends.
 The room itself was comfortable, was sparkling clean and offered all the amenities that one needs in an overnight stay.
 Since we reached late in the evening, we could not really see whether our room had any view, but we were in for a surprise the morning after.